 Fire Safety Issues in Modern Buildings: Common Defects, Risks, and Compliance Implications

 Fire safety issues in modern buildings rarely arise from a single point of failure.
-More often, they emerge from a series of minor defects that, taken together, undermine a building’s fire strategy: a few missing cavity barriers, a service penetration left unsealed, a fire compartmentation wall that stops short below a ceiling.
+More often, they emerge from a series of defects that, taken together, undermine a building’s fire strategy: missing cavity barriers, service penetrations not suitably firestopped, or a fire compartment line wall that fails to provide compartmentation at ceiling level.

-Across residential and other buildings, fire engineers, architects and building surveyors continue to see the same patterns of failure.
+Across residential and other buildings, fire engineers, fire safety professionals, and building surveyors continue to see the same patterns of failure.

 The most common fire safety defects encountered?